- Clavicular Frx in Children / Congential Pseudoarthrosis of Clavicle

 - Serendipity View

-- best visualized w/ AP view & view w/ beam angled 30 deg. cephalad;
+- best visualized sitting up w/ AP view & view w/ beam angled 30 deg. cephalad;

 - Non Operative Treatment: